hieule22/ada-playground/README.md

 known as the first computer programmer, Ada is a multi-paradigm language famous (or rather infamous) for its extremely strong typing, explicit concurrency and non-determinism.
-Compilation of Ada programs can be done via the GNU Ada Compiler or GNAT, downloadable from the [GNU webpage](https://www.gnu.org/software/gnat/).
+Compilation of Ada programs can be done via the GNU Ada Compiler or GNAT, downloadable from this [GNU webpage](https://www.gnu.org/software/gnat/).

 # Overview

 * [Math Utilities](https://github.com/hieule22/ada-playground/tree/master/mathutils),
-a collection of programs for converting between bases, approximating mathematical constants such as pi or e, testing primality among others.
+a collection of programs for converting between bases, approximating mathematical constants such as \pi, testing primality among others.

 * [Date Utilities](https://github.com/hieule22/ada-playground/tree/master/dateutils),
 a collections of programs for manipulating and querying dates.